 https://birding-experience.com/wp-content/uploads/2022/02/Attagis-de-Gay-Attagis-gayi-Rufous-bellied-Seedsnipe-525-1240x700.jpg

-This morning we will have the choice between enjoying the Papallacta thermal complex or exploring the super humid Páramo areas of the Cayambe Coca reserve.
-From the Papallacta Pass at an altitude of over 4000 metres, we will search for Ecuador's main highland species in a mosaic of ecosystems: temperate forest, super humid páramo, lagoons, elfin scrub and Polylepis woodland.
-If the weather is good, we will climb up to the antennas, at an altitude of more than 4300 meters, in search of the most specialized species.
+This morning, we will have the choice between enjoying the Papallacta thermal spa and exploring the super humid Páramo areas of the Cayambe Coca reserve.
+From the Papallacta Pass at an altitude of over 4000 meters, we will search for Ecuador's main highland species in a mosaic of ecosystems: temperate forest, super humid páramo, lagoons, elfin scrub and Polylepis woodland.
+If the weather is good, we will climb up to the antennas at an altitude of more than 4300 meters in search of the most specialized species.
 We descend to the small reserve of Guango for lunch.
-In the late afternoon we continue our descent along the eastern foothills.
-We will cross a wide altitudinal gradient, between elfin, alto-andine and cloud forests to reach our next lodge where we will spend two nights.
+In the late afternoon, we continue our descent along the eastern foothills.
+We will cross a wide altitudinal gradient between elfin, high-Andean, and cloud forests to reach our next lodge, where we will spend two nights.

 Key species (Papallacta): Andean Guan, Blue-mantled Thornbill, Viridian Metaltail, Stout-billed Cinclodes, Many-striped Canastero, Giant Conebill, White-throated Tyrannulet, Rufous-bellied Seedsnipe, Red-crested Cotinga, Andean Condor, Black-backed Bush Tanager